 Please say hello to your new WebMD Moderator: Haylen!

-Haylen will most likely be taking over the WebMD Hypertension Community on Monday.
+Haylen will most likely be taking over the WebMD Parenting:Preemies Community on Monday.
 I'll still be around on WebMD, but I know I leave you in good hands and will miss this community!
-I hope that your journey to bettering your health continues.
-Keep up the excellent work and never stop trying to find a solution!
+You members that do pop in here are truly amazing and wonderful mothers.
+Be proud of yourselves and your little ones!

 Please welcome Haylen.
-She will be popping in to introduce herself soon!
+She will be introducing herself soon!

 Sending thoughts of health and happiness for 2011 and beyond!View Thread